Three ways to use social media when looking for a job

 Your ‘digital footprint’ is likely to be spread across several different places on the web (try Googling yourself and see what you find).
 You need to ensure that your social presence matches the professional image you want employers to see.
 Be clear about who you are, what you can offer and what you want, then make sure that message gets across in the different social media that you use.

 In social media, the boundaries between personal and professional can be blurred, so you need to decide how much you will reveal.
 If necessary, have separate accounts for professional and personal use.
-And don’t forget it works the other way, so don’t let your digital footprint work against you.
-It’s not just about the ‘off-duty’ photos on Facebook: there are numerous stories of people who were a bit too candid on Twitter about job interviews.
+Don’t let your digital footprint work against you.

 LinkedIn

-As a way of actually getting a job, LinkedIn is probably more useful for experienced hires than for graduates.
+As a way of being headhunted, LinkedIn is probably more useful for experienced hires than for graduates.
 However, it’s a great way to get an online CV that showcases your experience and skills.

-Complete your profile as fully as possible, then put the link on your email footer, on Facebook, on your Twitter bio... even on your ‘real’ CV.
+Complete your profile as fully as possible, then put the link on your email footer, on your social media profiles and even on your ‘real’ CV.
 Update your profile regularly with examples of activities that could enhance your employability.
 Look at people in jobs you'd like to do, for ideas on how best to present yourself.

 Twitter

 Make your Twitter bio as specific as possible – this will help people decide whether to follow you.
-Include a website address such as your blog or LinkedIn profile.
 Add a professional-looking photograph, preferably the same as you use for LinkedIn.
 State that you are looking for a job.

 Blogs

-Blogs are a great way to showcase your expertise, particularly if you're looking for work in the media or IT.
+Blogs are a great way to showcase your expertise, particularly if you're looking for work in the media or tech.
 Post regularly; manage comments and respond appropriately.
 Spellcheck before you post.

 Follow organisations and individuals in the industry you want to work in, to keep up with the latest trends.